 During the next five years, the Indigent Appeals Division will continue its outstanding representation on appeal.
-The Division has six attorneys who always maintain a continuous caseload of over 200 active cases.
+The Division has six attorneys who in normal times maintain a continuous caseload of over 200 active cases.
+During the pandemic this caseload was reduced to about 60% because cases were not going to trial.
+The most recent quarter saw a return to normal level.
 In addition, the Division drafts and files reply briefs, motions for rehearing, and petitions for certiorari in appropriate cases, as well as preparation for oral arguments.
-Division lawyers participate in the improvement of the criminal justice system through membership in committees, boards and task forces as well as providing research and technical assistance and training to local public defenders in crisis situations.
+Division lawyers participate in the improvement of the criminal justice system through membership in committees, boards and task forces as well as providing research and technical assistance and training to local public defenders.
 HB 772 (2016) expanded the scope of service of OSPD to include appeals for parents in TPR proceedings.

 During the next five years, the Training Division will continue to provide public defenders with required continuing education that equals or surpasses similar training programs for judges, prosecutors, and private defense attorneys.
 This division is critical to our success, as most indigent defenders in Mississippi are part-time public defenders.
-National organizations, such as the National Association of Criminal Defense Lawyers, Gideon's Promise and the National Legal Aid and Defender Association, have taken notice of OSPD's training programs and we have begun partnering with such entities to further improve training.
+National organizations, such as the National Association of Criminal Defense Lawyers, Gideon's Promise, the National Association for Public Defense and the National Legal Aid and Defender Association, have taken notice of OSPD's training programs and we have begun partnering with such entities to further improve training.
+Most recently Training has begun a partnership with the Federal Defender of Mississippi to deliver joint programs.
 Our objective is to continue to provide the best legal training available to criminal practitioners within this State, and rival those offered around the nation.